ankur27aggarwal/dummy/README.md

 </p>

 ![alt text](https://github.com/ankur27aggarwal/dummy/blob/master/Screenshot%202020-04-10%20at%205.22.53%20PM.png)
-Here null values indicate features(tokens)which are not present in certain programs.
+Here null values indicate features(tokens) which are not present in certain programs.

 # 2.2 Algorithms Implemented

-There are two big challenges that are associated with generated dataset.
-These two challenges are :-
+Two big challenges that are associated with generated dataset are :-

 * Curse Of Dimensionality :- High Dimensionality of the unique characteristic i.e feature vector required to identify clones.